-- (1) This section defines the requirements for metering with regard to Load Profiling and Interval Data Recorder (IDR) activities.
+- (1) This Section defines the requirements for metering with regard to Load Profiling and Interval Data Recorder (IDR) activities.
 Meter reading data in this context encompasses monthly consumption, Demand and interval meter data.
-The Transmission and/or Distribution Service Providers (TDSPs) are the only entities authorized to provide settlement meter data to ERCOT in accordance with Protocol Section 10, Metering. - (2) Each Electric Service Identifier (ESI ID) in ERCOT shall be assigned to a Load Profile ID.
+The Transmission and/or Distribution Service Providers (TDSPs) are the only Entities authorized to provide Settlement meter data to ERCOT in accordance with Protocol Section 10, Metering. - (2) Each Electric Service Identifier (ESI ID) in ERCOT shall be assigned to a Load Profile ID.
 Meter reading data is necessary to perform this assignment because the information used for assignment of the Load Profile ID is energy and/or Demand data.
 Only meter reading data provided to ERCOT shall be used to assign the Load Profile ID.
-The other primary uses of meter reading data are: - (a) To allocate daily Load for settlement and aggregation process; - (b) To allow validation for Load Profile ID assignments; - (c) To ensure profile models are appropriately specified; and - (d) To allow for profile model development. - (3) If an advanced meter is installed on a Customer's Premise and has the capability to function as an IDR or lower level metering, data shall be supplied to ERCOT in accordance with its intended purpose to meet the needs of ERCOT billing and settlement activities. - (4) This section addresses the following topics: - (a) IDR requirement; - (b) Demand meter changes; - (c) Load research samples; and - (d) Supplemental profiling. - (5) Details for metering activities may be found in Protocol Section 10, Metering.
+The other primary uses of meter reading data are: - (a) To allocate daily Load for Settlement and aggregation process; - (b) To allow validation for Load Profile ID assignments; - (c) To ensure Load Profile Models are appropriately specified; and - (d) To allow for Load Profile Model development. - (3) If an Advanced Meter is installed on a Customer's Premise and has the capability to function as an IDR or lower level metering, data shall be supplied to ERCOT in accordance with its intended purpose to meet the needs of ERCOT billing and Settlement activities. - (4) This Section addresses the following topics: - (a) IDR requirement; - (b) Demand meter changes; - (c) Load research samples; and - (d) Supplemental Load Profiling. - (5) Details for metering activities may be found in Protocol Section 10, Metering.